andrastoth021/ultimate_workbook/english.md

 DOM nodes have properties and methods that allow us to manipulate them using JavaScript.

+### Eager loading & Lazy loading
+> **Eager loading**: a web page loads all of its content immediately Eager loading is the opposite of lazy loading.
+Eager loading lets the browser store all contents of the web page in its cache, which can be helpful if visitors return to the page.
+However, this method can be slow to load larger web page files.

+> **Lazy loading** means waiting to render content on a webpage until the user or the browser needs it.
+Lazy loading can help speed up webpage load times.

 ### REpresentational State Transfer (REST)
 > REST is an architectural style for providing standards between computer systems on the web, making it easier for systems to communicate with each other.